pmanko/FHIRUPUW/hspc-forum.md

 ---
 layout: page
-title: HSPC Implementers Forum Demos and Resources
+title: HSPC Implementers Forum
+subtitle: Demos and Resources
 excerpt: "Some interesting links for diving into FHIR, SMART on FHIR, CDS Hooks, and other topics related."
 ---